List of largest reptiles: Plesiosaurs (Plesiosauria)

 Plesiosaurs were aquatic reptiles of the Mesozoic era.
 They had a broad flat body, a short tail, and strong flippers.
 Most of the Plesiosauroidea group are identified by their long necks, while Pliosauroidea are usually short-necked.
 The largest known plesiosauroid is Aristonectes, with a body length of 10–11.86 m and body mass of 10.7–13.5 t.
 The largest well known pliosauroid is Pliosaurus funkei at 10–13 m in length.
 With a series of neck vertebrae from the Kimmeridge Clay Formation indicate a pliosaur, probably Pliosaurus, that may have been up to 14.4 metres (47 ft) long.

 Crocodilians (Crocodilia)

-The Saltwater crocodile is a formidable apex predator throughout its range and is considered to be the largest extant crocodilian.
+The saltwater crocodile is an apex predator throughout its range and is considered to be the largest extant crocodilian.